Dragon Ball Z: Budokai: Dragon Ball Z 3 Original Soundtrack

 Dragon Ball Z 3: Original Soundtrack (ドラゴンボールZ3 オリジナルサウンドトラック, Doragon Bōru Zetto Surī Orizinaru Saundotorakku) is the official licensed soundtrack of Dragon Ball Z: Budokai 3 for PlayStation 2 video game.
 It was released by Team Entertainment on March 2, 2005 in Japan only.

 Like its predecessor Dragon Ball Z & Z 2 Original Soundtrack this album contains a collaboration of American as well as Japanese artists.
 American credits include Steve Lukather guitarist of the 80's rock band Toto and 70's R&B Soul Funk band Tower of Power, but despite these credits the album remains a Japanese exclusive.
 The opening theme "Ore wa Tokoton Tomaranai" is performed by Hironobu Kageyama.
+The American musicians were, like its predecessor, were hired through the American Federation of Musicians labor union and were contracted by Dan Savant with recordings for the soundtrack taking place in Burbank, California, U.S., and later in Tokyo, Japan at Yamamoto's home studio, 59's Laboratory, Inc..
 As its title suggests this release stays focused on tracks that are heard on Budokai 3, unlike its predecessor which focused on the first two games on a single disc.
 As a result, the soundtrack's track list appears to contain a more complete selection.
 However, many compositions that were featured throughout the trilogy's story modes yet were left out of the previous soundtrack were still overlooked, prompting many disappointed fans to rip copies of the tracks straight from the game itself.